dcao/website/blog/2026-06-06--digital-ideas/index.md

 I suspect that being in computing makes it easier to realize that my work can't encompass my entire political and spiritual life.
-The disciplinary norms of computer science---particularly a "technical" field like programming language research---makes it incredibly difficult to pretend like your academic work is embodying your full self, or that your academic work is doing real political work entirely aligned with your own political goals and values.
+The disciplinary norms of computer science---particularly a "technical" field like programming language research---makes it incredibly difficult to pretend like my academic work embodies my full self, or that my academic work is doing real political work entirely aligned with my own political goals and values.
 It's easier for the person in the humanities writing about late-20th century Asian American resistance movements to feel that their academic work is capacious enough to contain their spiritual, political, and intellectual selves than for the PL person writing a paper on a new type system.
 In my own experience, trying to